joniles/mpxj/mkdocs/docs/howto-read-xer.md

 ### Ignore Errors
 By default P6 ignores records it can't successfully read from an XER file.
-MPXJ takes the same approach, and in most cases if it doesn't receive the data it expects for a particular record it will ignore the problematic data item.
+MPXJ takes the same approach, and in most cases if it doesn't receive the data it expects for a particular record it will ignore the problematic item.

 This behavior is controlled using the `setIgnoreErrors` method.
 The example below illustrates how we can force the `PrimaveraXERFileReader` to report